 - One hour or two hours

 - One week.
 You can set two alerts if you don’t want to miss your event.

-- Choose a calendar to for your event, from the list of calendars in your app.
+- Choose a calendar for your event from the list of calendars in your app.

 - Invite people via email. iCloud, Microsoft Exchange and some CalDAV servers allow you to send meeting invitations.